Neuropsychological Testing in Charlotte, Atlanta, or your location

 The FOLLOW-UP.

 After testing is complete, we meet with test-takers and parents to review the highlights of the evaluation results and primary recommendations.
 We subsequently provide a formal written report with more detailed results and additional recommendations that can be shared with schools and related providers.
-If interventions are recommended, we provide specific recommendations and facilitate introductions until care is underway.

 Next Steps